Time Difference Australia – New York

 Jet lag New York

 Jet lag in New York can make your trip to the Big Apple unnecessarily difficult.
 Having jet lag means suffering from a disturbed Circadian rhythm (sleep-wake cycle).
 This usually happens when travelling to or from a different time zone, which differs a lot from your own.
-As the New York time zone differs by 5 hours from the United Kingdom, it can happen that you will suffer from jet lag during or after your New York trip.
+As the New York time zone differs by 12 to 15 hours from Australia, it can happen that you will suffer from jet lag during or after your New York trip.

 Fighting jet lag